catalyst-cloud/catalystcloud-docs/source/getting-started/cli.rst

 .. code-block:: bash

-  # Make sure you have python development tools and wget installed
+  # Make sure you have Python development tools and wget installed
   sudo yum install python-devel gcc wget

   # retrieve the pip installer script and install pip and virtualenv